 Osteoporosis: The forgotten mineral that lowers the risk

-Calcium is important for strong bones.
+Calcium is essential for strong bones.
 But drinking milk or popping a calcium supplement every day is only half the battle.

-When it comes to bone health, it’s important to combine calcium with vitamin D, or else your body won’t properly absorb the mineral.
-And you need to be getting enough magnesium since it helps convert vitamin D into its active form for optimal calcium absorption.
+When it comes to bone health, it’s crucial to combine calcium with vitamin D, or else your body won’t properly absorb the mineral.
+You also need to be getting enough magnesium, as it helps convert vitamin D into its active form for optimal calcium absorption.

 The trace mineral zinc is also good for your bones.
 Zinc supports bone-building cells while inhibiting the formation of cells that encourage the body to break down bone.

 But copper may be the forgotten trace mineral that’s instrumental for bone health.
-Copper plays a key part in cross-linking collagen, a major component of bone tissue’s extracellular matrix, with elastin to produce bone.
-The mineral also supports the growth and function of osteoblasts, the cells that synthesize and mineralize bone.
+Copper plays a key part in cross-linking collagen, a significant component of bone tissue’s extracellular matrix, with elastin to produce bone.
+The mineral also supports the growth and function of osteoblasts, the cells responsible for synthesizing and mineralizing bone.

 In fact, researchers are uncovering more evidence as to just how critical copper is for protecting against bone loss….